zephyrproject-rtos/hal_atmel/scripts/README.md

-# hal_atmel scripts
+# Atmel SAM/SAM0 scripts

 This folder contains `hal_atmel` scripts.

-# Dependencies
+## Dependencies

-Scripts require Python 3.6+ and the Python dependencies listed in `requirements.txt`.
+Scripts require Python 3.7+ and the Python dependencies listed in `requirements.txt`.
 They can be installed by running:

 ```
 pip install -r scripts/requirements.txt
 ```

-# Lint
+## Lint

 Scripts should be formatted using `black` and linted using `flake8`.